ebrahimcahlon212-sketch/credit-structuring-lab/README.md

 A small Python engine that turns the terms of a single-name credit-linked note, or a simple bond repack, into quarterly expected cash flows, a fair coupon, named scenarios and a spread/recovery sensitivity grid.
 There is also an Excel version of the model for anyone who wants to review it without installing anything.

 I built this to get the cash-flow mechanics properly into my hands: where the money comes from each quarter, what a wider spread actually does to a fixed note coupon, and what the issuer side of the ticket looks like next to the investor's.
-It is a learning project, not a pricer — see Scope below.
+It is a learning project, not a pricer, see Scope below.

 ## What it does